plsrd/team-snap-demo/README.md

 ## Considerations

 - The vast majority of my experience is working specifically with Sanity, so I relied heavily on Tailwind CSS for styling.
 I used Vercel's V0 to generate the initial design, which I then modified to suit the blog's needs.
 - I'm new to working with/implementing UTM tracking, so the method I used may not be the most efficient.
+Given more time I would have done more research on best practices.

 **Built by RD Pennell for TeamSnap Challenge**